Riyaz-bb/Student-Create_Student/README.md

 Visual Studio Code - latest version

 ## Installation
-Download and install latest versoin of Visual Studio Code.
+Download and install latest version of Visual Studio Code

 ## Environment Variables
 You will need to set the following environment variables: